A Detailed Guide to Different Types of Proxy Servers

 • SOCKS Proxies

-These types of proxies can handle various types of TCP/IP traffic beyond HTTP/HTTPS, such as FTP and P2P.
+SOCKS proxies can handle various TCP/IP traffic beyond HTTP/HTTPS, such as FTP and P2P.
+They’re flexible but don’t provide specific performance optimizations, such as caching, which can affect speed.

 Feature